domschrei/mallob/docs/execute.md

 ## General

+### Starting Mallob

+Mallob is an MPI application and should therefore usually be executed via `mpirun`, `mpiexec` or something similar.

-Given a single machine with two hardware threads per core, the following command executed in Mallob's base directory assigns one MPI process to each set of four physical cores (eight hardware threads) and then runs four solver threads on each MPI process.
+For example, given a single machine with two hardware threads per core, the following command executed in Mallob's base directory assigns one MPI process to each set of four physical cores (eight hardware threads) and then runs four solver threads on each MPI process.

 ```
 RDMAV_FORK_SAFE=1; NPROCS="$(($(nproc)/8))"; mpirun -np $NPROCS --bind-to core --map-by ppr:${NPROCS}:node:pe=4 build/mallob -t=4 $MALLOB_OPTIONS